Interested in making changes at your hospital and considering becoming unionized? You’ve come to the right place!

 NYC Health + Hospitals

-Pregnant residents may use paid sick and vacation leave, as well as request unpaid leave.
+Pregnant residents may use paid sick and vacation leave.
+Any other time needed can be used through New York State Paid Family Leave.
 They may be entitled to rescheduling to less-taxing rotations and relief from some amount of night call.
 There is no contractual limit to the number of paid sick days they may use.

 New York Methodist